Neutrinos

 scientists are both.
 Neutrino detectors have been assembled in various

-suckers.
-They use various methods to see them; for example, some use
+little suckers.
+They use various methods to see them; for example,

-the fact that when a neutrino slams into a chlorine nucleus, it can
+some use the fact that when a neutrino slams into a chlorine nucleus,

-change it into an argon nucleus.
-Those detectors need huge amounts of
+it can change it into an argon nucleus.
+Those detectors need huge

-chlorine for this, so they use tetrachloroethylene: dry cleaning fluid!
+amounts of chlorine for this, so they use tetrachloroethylene: dry

 But

-on the idea that a neutrino passing through ice can create a shower
+relies on the idea that a neutrino passing through ice can create

-of subatomic particles, like shrapnel.
-These particles scream out from
+a shower of subatomic particles, like shrapnel.
+These particles

-the collision and can actually travel faster than light through the
+scream out from the collision and can actually travel faster than

-ice.
-This sounds impossible, but light speed is the Universal limit
+light through the ice.
+This sounds impossible, but light speed is

 [Note: